rubeniskov/mutant-json/README.md

 <a name="mutantJson"></a>

-## mutantJson(target, process, end)
+## mutantJson(target, process, opts)
-Iterates through the given iterator and applies mutation whereas the process callback is called.
+Iterates through the given iterator and applies mutation whereas the iterator entry returns.
 Also works with promises.
 The iteratee must return an entry of [path, value].

 **Kind**: global function